Ben Quayle

 Before serving in Congress, Quayle worked as an associate lawyer and founded a security company.
 In the 2010 Republican primary he defeated 10 other candidates before winning the general election.
-In his first bid for reelection, due to redistricting, he faced a Republican challenge from fellow Representative David Schweikert and lost the seat in the primary.
+In his first bid for reelection, two years later and after redistricting, he faced a Republican challenge from fellow Representative David Schweikert and narrowly lost the seat in the primary.

 After leaving Congress, Quayle joined the lobbying firm Clark Hill in Washington D.C.
-He now works for advocacy firm Hobart Hallaway Quayle.
+He now works for advocacy firm Venture Government Strategies (formerly Hobart Hallaway Quayle).

 Early life, education, and career

 Quayle was born in Fort Wayne, Indiana on November 5, 1976, three days after his father was first elected to the United States House of Representatives.
-As a child, Quayle frequently visited the White House with his family during the Reagan administration.
+As a child, Quayle occasionally visited the White House with his family during the Reagan administration while his father served as a U.S. senator.

 Quayle moved to the Phoenix, Arizona area with his family in 1996.
 He graduated from Duke University in 1998 with a Bachelor of Arts degree in history and earned his Juris Doctor from Vanderbilt University Law School in 2002.
 Quayle has been admitted to the Arizona, New York, and California bar.

 Quayle worked as an associate lawyer at Schulte Roth & Zabel from 2004 to 2005, and Snell & Wilmer from 2006 to 2007.
 In 2007 Quayle founded Tynwald Capital, a firm specializing in the acquisition and nurturing of small businesses.
 He was a founding member of APG-Southwest, a full-service provider of security services for businesses, for which he served as the managing partner of its Arizona branch.

+In 2022 Politico reported that he was lobbying for LIV Golf, a golf tour backed by Saudi Arabia.